dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Abundance mindset vs. scarcity mindset

-"The impediment to action advances action.
-What stands in the way becomes the way."

 "A small team of A players can run circles around a giant team of B and C players." - Steve Jobs

 The best way to find a current of good luck is to swim with great people.
 Jim Collins